Last updated November, 2020

 This benefit was first added in 2019 (press release here), when Amazon Canada announced that Canadian Prime Members can enjoy unlimited reading from a rotating selection of books, comics, and more – at no additional cost.

-Amazon Prime Canada Benefit – Free Photo Storage
+Amazon Prime Canada Benefits – Free Photo Storage

 This one might seem a little bit out of place, but remember that a huge portion of Amazon’s business is actually from it’s Amazon Web Services division.
 Because of that, they can add a Prime benefit like this at little to no extra cost to them.